ranjeetha-virdi/Rent_Predictor/README.md

 # Introduction

 A house is not just a building.
-It is a home—a place that shelters, protects and nurtures its occupants.
+It is a home a place that shelters, protects and nurtures its occupants.
 It supports their personal and professional development and offers a safe harbor.
 Affordable housing improves the quality of life of residents by leading to better health, adequate jobs, financial stability, security, and population diversity.
 The effects of affordable housing on residents are profound and capable